DarkNightmare42/targetscripts/README.md

 It is a userscript built to work with the tampermonkey extension on google chrome, and Should be compatible with greasemonkey as well.

+Note: walmartCheckout script is incomplete, do not use.

 ## Requirements

 -Chrome based browser or Mozilla's firefox